VocabWise/VocabWise.github.io/docs/index.md

 	</body>
 </html>

-Hi, this is the learning blog of [VocabWise](https://www.vocabwise.com).
-We are documenting our leanring process when building our product.
+Hi, this is the learning blog of [VocabWise](https://www.vocabwise.ca).
+We are building AI-native tools for language leanring and documenting our leanring process when building our product.